schultyy/being-a-developer/src/being_a_developer-6.md

 ---
 # Talking with users

-=> How do they actually use the softare?
+=> How do they actually use the software?

 => What are their needs?